osilander/bacterial-genomics-intro/ngs-voi/index.rst

 - The type of SNP.

-  * substitutions vs. indels (indels are common and often *wrong* Nanoporer assemblies).
+  * substitutions vs. indels (indels are common and often *wrong* for Nanopore assemblies).

 Consider all of these factors and then construct some hypotheses about why you observe the change(s) you do (:numref:`fig-hypotheses`)